 The expenditure approach was developed from this basic viewpoint.
 This approach measures all expenditures by individuals within one year.

 The components of this method are:

-- Consumption as defined by purchases of durable goods, non-durable goods, and services.
+- Consumption: All purchases of durable goods, nondurable goods, and services.
 Examples include food, rent, gas, clothes, dental expenses, and hairstyling.
 The purchase of a new house, however, is not included as consumption.
 Consumption is the largest component of this method of determining GDP.

-- Investment means capital investments, such as equipment, machinery, software, or digging a new coal mine.
-It does not mean investments in financial products, like stocks and mutual funds.
+- Investment: All capital investments, such as equipment, machinery, software, or digging a new coal mine.
+It does not mean investments in financial products, like stocks or mutual funds.

-- Government Spending is the total of government expenditures on goods and services, including all costs of government employee salaries, weapons purchased by the military, and infrastructure costs.
-For example, the money spent on the war in Iraq is included, as is the money spent in the stimulus bill in 2008.
+- Government Spending: The total of government expenditures on goods and services, including all costs of government employee salaries, weapons purchased by the military, and infrastructure costs.
+For example, the money spent on the war in Iraq is included, as is the money spent on economic stimulus.
 Social Security and unemployment benefits, however, are not included.

-- Net Exports are calculated by subtracting the value of imports from the value of exports.
+- Net Exports: The difference between the value of all imports and the value of all exports.
 Exports are goods that are created in this country for other nations to consume, while imports are created in other nations and consumed domestically.